mstrum/robinhood-python/README.md

   * TODO
     * Add current equity values
 * TODO
+  * ./orders.py
+    * Will download a shapshot of all fulfilled orders
+  * ./report.py
+    * Unlike generate_portfolio, includes:
+      * Dividends received
+      * Positions that were fully sold
-  * ./order.py
+      * Profit/losses from sales
-    * Will handle any order scenario
   * ./potentials.py
     * Will show a view combining portfolio and watching symbols and show ones I may be interested in.
       * Positions I'm in that I want to increase
       * Positions I'm watching, especially if I have criteria
+  * ./order.py
+    * Will handle any order scenario